-&lt;sup>1Some notations and optimisation statements in this work are introduced solely to establish a framework for a future, extended version that will include an on-chain solver for core optimisation problems.
+$^{^{1}}$ Some notations and optimisation statements in this work are introduced solely to establish a framework for a future, extended version that will include an on-chain solver for core optimisation problems.

-- On-Chain Financial Systems: The IntraLayer infrastructure seeks to propel the on-chain financial system's evolution, a swiftly growing segment of the digital finance ecosystem.
-On-chain finance includes a variety of financial products such as cryptocurrencies lending markets [9, 45], decentralised exchanges [44, 32], and even though not necessarily permissionless, it can also include central bank digital currencies (CBDCs) [21, 4]. - Gateways: Advancing the discourse on gateways, the IntraLayer infrastructure enhances interactions among complex systems.
+- Gateways: Advancing the discourse on gateways, the IntraLayer infrastructure enhances interactions among complex systems.
 Gateways are instrumental in tackling system fragmentation [16, 15], where even imperfect gateways aid incompatibility issues [20].
 They facilitate product compatibility and interoperability, expanding user options [30], and enabling new market entrants [25].
 Recent scholarly interest in cross-chain interoperability focuses on essential attributes of Distributed Ledger Technology (DLT) gateways [23], and cross-chain communication protocols [33, 10, 47].
 The IntraLayer system parallels traditional Enterprise Service Bus (ESB) [31] features, functioning as a digital finance ESB, providing integration services and ensuring interoperability among heterogeneous systems.
 For data routing, it mirrors message brokers [29], embodying a decentralised message broker architecture. - Decentralised Network Business Models: The IntraLayer infrastructure presents an opportunity to execute a new business model within the decentralised network sphere, which differs from the business models adopted existing networks specialising in various domains such as: smart contracts [19, 38, 12], privacy [34, 48, 35], payments [11, 28, 40], identity [36, 39], interoperability [42, 37, 14], and storage [22, 7, 41].
-We introduce a decentralised network uniquely designed for financial interconnectivity and transactional automation, bridging on-chain and off-chain systems, supported by a business model that fosters network sustainability and evolution. - Interoperability: An increasingly pivotal theme in digital finance, interoperability studies encompass market analyses [6] and CBDC exchange models [24, 8].
-The IntraLayer infrastructure is akin to traditional clearinghouses [26], reducing costs and complexities in clearing and settlement, thereby promoting interoperability.
+We introduce a decentralised network uniquely designed for financial interconnectivity and transactional automation, bridging on-chain and off-chain systems, supported by a business model that fosters network sustainability and evolution. - Interoperability: As an increasingly pivotal theme in digital finance, interoperability studies include market analyses [6], CBDC exchange models [24, 8], etc. The IntraLayer infrastructure is akin to traditional clearinghouses [26], reducing costs and complexities in clearing and settlement, thereby promoting interoperability.